Table of Contents

 Procedure To Clean Microwave Filters:

-- Place the filters in the soap and dishwasher mixture.
+- Step 2: Place the filters in the soap and dishwasher mixture.
 Insert the sink with the filter vertically and let it soak.
 Then, flip the filter and let it soak again.

-- Let your microwave filter sit for about 10 minutes.
-Depending on the stains accumulated on the filter, you can keep it for longer.
+- Step 3: Let your microwave filter sit for about 10 minutes.
+Depending on the stains accumulated on the filter, you can keep it for a longer period.

-- If the water and soap mixture becomes too dirty, you might have to drain it and redo the process.
+- Step 4: If the water and soap mixture becomes too dirty, you may need to drain it and repeat the process.

 How to Clean a Burnt Microwave Oven?